ClementNerma/Rave/docs/books/hybrid.md

 println!(account1 + 20); // Prints: "1020"
 ```

+Note that implemeting `%times` will automatically implement `%pow` as a succession of multiplications.

 There are though some operators that can't return any type.
 These are the logical operators, which must return a boolean.
 They are:

 * `%equal` (`==`)